 Understanding Common Myths About Therapy

-Many people start therapy with high hopes, only to feel disappointed when progress seems slow or outcomes aren’t what they expected.
-Often, these feelings stem from misconceptions about how therapy truly works.
-Here are some common beliefs and the real truths behind them:
+Many people begin therapy with high hopes, only to feel discouraged when progress seems slow or outcomes don’t meet their expectations.
+Often, this disappointment stems from common misconceptions about how therapy works.
+Here are some of those beliefs — and what research and experience tell us:

 “Therapy didn’t work for me.”

-This likely isn’t the full story.
-Success depends on many factors — the strength of the relationship with your therapist, your goals, and whether the approach fits your needs (Norcross & Wampold, 2011).
-Research shows that the therapeutic alliance—the trust and connection between therapist and client—is one of the strongest predictors of positive outcomes, explaining up to 30% of success (Martin et al., 2000).
-If the connection wasn’t right at the time, then seeking someone who might be a better fit can make all the difference.
-Sometimes, other aspects in life need attention first, or an alternative approach may work better.
+This may not be the full story.
+Therapy’s effectiveness depends on several factors — including your relationship with your therapist, your goals, and whether the approach suits your needs (Norcross & Wampold, 2011).
+In fact, research shows that the therapeutic alliance — the trust, collaboration, and connection between therapist and client — is one of the strongest predictors of positive outcomes (Martin et al., 2000).

 “Talk therapy doesn’t address trauma in the body.”